 You can use Japan Airlines to fly anywhere in Asia (except the Indian subcontinent) because American Airlines’ routing rules allow you to fly to Asia Region 2 via Asia Region 1.
 So wherever in Asia you go, you can get there on one award.

 Asia Region 2

 - Hong Kong

-Reasonable First and Business Class availability combined with reasonable redemption levels between the U.S. and Asia 1 make redemptions to Japan and Korea a very good deal.
+Reasonable first and business class availability, combined with reasonable redemption levels between the U.S. and Asia 1, make redemptions to Japan and Korea a very good deal.

-Paying 60,000-80,000 miles for an 11-13-hour flight in an excellent Business or First Class suite is a good value proposition.
+U.S. – Asia 1: 35,000 miles in economy; 60,000 in business; 80,000 in first.
+Redeeming 60,000-80,000 miles for an 11- to 13-hour flight in an excellent business or first class product is a good value proposition.

 Here is what you pay to go beyond Japan:

-U.S. – Asia 2: 37,500 in Economy; 70,000 in Business; 110,000 in First.
+U.S. – Asia 2: 37,500 in economy; 70,000 in business; 110,000 in first.